The Thin Man (film): Reception

-The film was released on May 25, 1934, to overwhelmingly positive reviews, with special praise for the chemistry between Loy and Powell.
+The Thin Man was released on May 25, 1934, to overwhelmingly positive reviews, with special praise for the chemistry between Loy and Powell.
 Mordaunt Hall of The New York Times called it "an excellent combination of comedy and excitement", and the film appeared on the Times year-end list of the ten best of the year.
 Variety reported that "The Thin Man was an entertaining novel, and now it's an entertaining picture.
 For its leads the studio couldn't have done better than to pick Powell and Miss Loy, both of whom shade their semi-comic roles beautifully".
 Film Daily raved: "The screen seldom presents a more thoroughly interesting piece of entertainment than this adaptation of Dashiell Hammett's popular novel.
 The rapid fire dialogue is about the best heard since talkies, and it is delivered by Powell and Miss Loy to perfection".
 John Mosher of The New Yorker wrote that Loy and Powell played their parts "beautifully", adding: "All the people of the book are there, and I think the final scenes of the solution of the mystery are handled on a higher note than they were in print".
 Louella Parsons called it "the greatest entertainment, the most fun and the best mystery-drama of the year".
 The Chicago Tribune said that it was "exciting", "amusing" and "fat with ultra, ultra-sophisticated situations and dialog".
 It also called Powell and Loy "delightful".
 Harrison Carroll of The Los Angeles Herald-Express wrote that it was "one of the cleverest adaptations of a popular novel that Hollywood has ever turned out".

 The film was such a box-office success that it spawned five sequels: